it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Provider_Submission.md

 # Provider Submission
-Each RABET-V iteration begins with a product submission.
+The RABET-V process begins with a product submission.

 ## Submission Types
-The submission package required from a Registered Technology Provider (RTP) will vary based on whether this is the RTP's initial submission of a product revision submission.
-The initial submission will require the most information in order to establish the product in the RABET-V program.
-Revision submissions will require varying levels of information based on the changes submitted and how those changes impact current [Testing Rules](../RABET-V_Glossary.md).
+All product submissions are either an Initial Submission or a Revision Submission.

 ### Initial Submission

-The Initial Submission is a unique, one-time submission of product information.
-You can update this information as a part of a product revision too.
-To construct your Initial Submission package, include the following items in addition to the items requested in the Revision Submission section below.
+The Initial Submission is a first-time submission of product information.
+It includes statements about the product and the Registered Technology Provider (RTP) that will be used throughout the RABET-V process.

+An Initial Submission requires all items listed in the remainder of the Provider Submission Process.

+### Revision Submission

+A Revision Submission is for changes being made to a product that has already been through the RABET-V process.
+It includes information about changes to the product since the last submission.

+An RTP can make a Revision Submission at any time.
+It can improve the likelihood of a smooth process by engaging the [Verification Authority](../RABET-V_Glossary.md) about upcoming changes and understanding how any established Testing Rules will be impacted by deviations from the previous version.

+A Revision Submission requires only the change list, artifacts, desired deployment date, and version numbers items listed in the remainder of the Provider Submission Process.

+## Submission Items

-#### Product Goals
+### Product Goals -- Initial Submission Only
-The Product Goals are a one or two paragraph summary of what the product is designed to do.
-This is a free form description which should clearly state the product goals in a non-technical way.
-This description will be used  by the [Verification Authority](../RABET-V_Glossary.md) in the Submission Review activity to determine if the stated security claims are commensurate with the product goals.
-For example, if the product goals include managing sensitive voter information, the Verification Authority will expect to see security claims designed to product the sensitive voter information.
-The product goals will also be published in the [RABET-V Public Portal](../RABET-V_Glossary.md).
+The Product Goals statement is a description of the product's purpose in non-technical language.
+It should be brief: a one or two paragraph summary of what the product is designed to do.

+This description will be used  by the [Verification Authority](../RABET-V_Glossary.md) in the Submission Review activity to determine if the stated security claims align with with the product goals.
+For example, if the Product Goals include managing sensitive voter information, the Verification Authority will expect to see security claims designed to protect sensitive voter information.

+The Product Goals will be published in the [RABET-V Public Portal](../RABET-V_Glossary.md).

-#### Expected Usage
+### Expected Usage -- Initial Submission Only
-The Expected Usage statement should identify the ways in which the product is expected to be used.
-This is a free form description which will be used along with the Product Goals to evaluate the product's security claims.
-The Expected Usage will be published along with the Product Goals on the RABET-V Public Portal.
-One way to communicate the Expected Usage is by providing high-level use cases.
-Use cases lists the actions or interactions between an actor and a system to achieve a goal.
-For this submission, the Expected Usage is meant to be more comprehensive and less detailed.
+The Expected Usage statement describes how the provider expects the election office to use the product.
+While it can communicate this through a number of means, a good approach is through high-level use cases that list the actions and interactions between involved parties and the system to achieve the Product Goals.

+This description will be used  by the [Verification Authority](../RABET-V_Glossary.md) in the Submission Review activity to determine if the stated security claims align with the expected usage.

+The Expected Usage will be published in the [RABET-V Public Portal](../RABET-V_Glossary.md).

-#### Product Security Claims
+### Product Security Claims -- Initial Submission Only
-The Product Security Claims are statements about which security requirements are met by the product.
-RABET-V security requirements are built from the Security Best Practices for Non-Voting Election Technology.
+The Product Security Claims statement is a listing of security requirements met by the product.
+While the provider may use any set of security requirements, there is a strong preference for leveraging widely-accepted and publicly available control sets to the maximum extent possible.
+For instance, the provider may have specific security requirements for the product, but should map those requirements to the most recent revisions of the CIS Controls or NIST SP 800-53.

 For each implemented requirement, the provider will describe how they implement it.
 If the provider only implements it on certain components, those should be detailed along with a reason for excluding it from other components.
-Well-reasoned written arguments for why the implementation decisions were made and how they result in the appropriate level of security for the product are expected.
+The provider should include well-reasoned arguments for why the implementation decisions were made and how they result in the appropriate level of security for the product.
 This approach allows for each product to implement a unique approach to the security of their application that is specific to its goals and usage.

-#### Process Descriptions
+### Process Descriptions -- Initial Submission Only

-TBD -
+The Process Descriptions statement is about the provider's development and operating environment and organizational maturity and controls.
+There are two parts the statement: the software development maturity and the organizational security maturity.

+For the software development maturity portion of the Process Description statement, the provider should use OWASP Software Assurance Maturity Model (SAMM) as the basis for its evaluation.
+SAMM will also provide the basis for the interview portion of the process assessment.

+For the organizational security maturity of the Process Description statements, the provider should use the most recent version of the CIS Controls.
+The maturity of the provider's organizational security approach will be determined based on its adherence to each of the CIS Controls Implementation Groups.

-*The lack of process descriptions will not exclude a pilot participant from the program.
-The pilot program will work with the provider to create documentation and diagrams which are missing.*
+A lack of detail in the Process Description statement will not exclude a provider from participating in the program, though it may slow the pace of the review.
+The pilot program will work with the provider to create the necessary descriptions.

-#### Architecture Documentation and Diagrams
+### Architecture Documentation and Diagrams -- Initial Submission Only

 TBD - John

 *The lack of architecture documentation and diagrams will not exclude a pilot participant from the program.
 The pilot program will work with the provider to create documentation and diagrams which are missing.*

-#### Third-Party Component Details
+### Third-Party Component Details -- Initial Submission Only

-TBD
+The Third-party Component Details describe the provider's approach to managing supply chain risk.
+This includes whether the organization has selected third-party software components with a history of known vulnerabilities, and how the organization maintains traceability and assurance of third-party and open source software throughout the lifetime of the software.

+The provider should detail initial and ongoing vetting procedures for third-party providers and components, to include open source software and libraries.
+Vetting should include fit for the provider as well as security and reliability.
+Management of third-parties includes the approach to policies, SLAs, reputation, maintenance, and past performance of third-party software and services.

-*The lack of documented third-party component details will not exclude a pilot participant from the program.
-The pilot program will work with the provider to create documentation and diagrams which are missing.*
+*The lack of documented third-party component details will not exclude a participant from the program's pilot phase.
+The pilot program will work with the provider to develop the necessary documentation.*

+### Revision Submission Artifacts

-### Revision Submissions
+All Revision Submissions require the following artifacts:

-A Registered Technology Provider (RTP) can submit a product revision to RABET-V at any time.
-Fore warning is not necessary but may be helpful.
-Engaging the [Verification Authority](../RABET-V_Glossary.md) about upcoming changes and consulting the existing Testing Rules (if exist) will help a technology provider better prepare their submission.

-Required items include:
-* Change list - this must indicate which components have changed and what level of change was made.
-For product revisions, the list should reference the components identified in the architecture review.
+* Change list - Indicates which components have changed and what level of change was made.
+It should reference the components identified in the architecture review.
-* Artifacts - this is the artifacts which were identified in the process review.
-The process review will identify the product development artifacts which can be used during the subsequent verifications.
+* Artifacts - The product development artifacts identified in the existing Process Review.
+These artifacts provide the necessary information on product changes to conduct a review of the changes in the Change List
-* Desired Deployment Date - the date when the product revision would ideally be deployed into a product environment.
+* Desired Deployment Date - Target date for deploying the product revision in a production environment.
-* Version numbers - the version number of the current product revision.
-This must indicate and correspond to code branches and change size (i.e. minor version number changes must correspond to minor changes)
+* Version number - The version number of the current product revision.
+It must indicate and correspond to code branches and change size (i.e. minor version number changes must correspond to minor changes).

 A provider may change any of the Initial Submission items during a Revision Submission by providing updated information and alerting the Verification Authority.

 ## Submission

 Once the Initial Submission or Revision Submission package is complete, it should be submitted electronically to the RABET-V certifying authority (TBD).
 For the pilot, this information will be submitted to a secure file upload portal (TBD).